When was James Madison born?

 A tariff was put in place for American goods, helping to protect the economy.
 In addition, the government put money into the military to help keep them strong.
 Madison believed this prevented the United States from becoming a target for other countries.
 Since the two political parties were greatly divided after the wars, he extended an olive branch.

 While he stood his ground on many topics, he was willing to negotiate with others.
 This brought about discussions and new ideas.
 In the end, both parties seemed to be happier with the outcome than they were before.
 This type of leadership in his second term was different from how he presided over topics in his first term.

-His first term focused on power and growth and showed other countries the United States didn’t back down.
+His first term focused on power and growth and showed that the United States didn’t back down.
 His second term was focused more on the people and helping them have their rights upheld.
 While he publicly asked for slavery to end, he also supported states in the union making their own decision about it.
-He tried to avoid the issue, mainly because he was linked to owning slaves.
+He tried to avoid the issue, mainly because he owned slaves.

 James Madison’s Failures as President

 In the overall scheme of things, his portrayal of the American Indian culture was a failure.
 He didn’t value their society or their beliefs as they did.
 Instead, he worked out deals to buy their land for a low cost and supplies.
 He also encouraged them to give up their nomadic ways of hunting.
 Instead, he wanted them to stay in one spot and farm.
 So naturally, the Indians weren’t happy with this new way of life.

 He did this to help the United States grow and access land they didn’t before.
 Madison had a vision for the county that included expansion and development.
 It was a quest to offer a peaceful existence rather than people being fearful of Indians when they tried to establish a home on new land or explore unknown territories.
 One of the ideas he introduced was for white women to marry Indian men.
 He felt it would break down the barriers, but it upset people.